manojgayala/POPL1/Tutorial.md

 function | task
 -------- | -----
-str1.cmp(str2) | compares the sum of ASCII values of characters in string and returns -1 if str1<str2,  1 if str1>str2 and 0 if equal
+str1.cmp(str2) | compares the sum of ASCII values of characters in string and returns -1 if str1<str2,  1 if str1>str2 and 0 if equal str1.replace(str2,str3) | replaces specifed sub-string(str2) in str1 with str3
-Replace(str2,str3) | replaces specifed sub-string(str2) with str3
+str1.find(str) 	| searches for the specified sub-string(str) in str1 and outputs first occurence
-Find(str) 	| searches for the specified sub-string(str) and outputs position WordCount(str)	| gives the count of number of occurences of specifed character in the string OR length of string
+str1.wordCount(str)	| gives the count of number of occurences of specifed sub-string(str) in the string or length of string if no parameter is given

 # Functions
 Functions are code-snippets (or parts of code) in Tureasy that attempt to enhance readability, understandability and efficiency of a code.
 Functions are of 2 types: **pre-defined functions** and **user-defined functions**